rwightman/efficientdet-pytorch/README.md

 # EfficientDet (PyTorch)

 This is a work in progress PyTorch implementation of EfficientDet.

-It is based on the official Tensorflow implementation by [Mingxing Tan and the Google Brain team](https://github.com/google/automl).
+It is based on the
+* official Tensorflow implementation by [Mingxing Tan and the Google Brain team](https://github.com/google/automl)
+* and paper by Mingxing Tan, Ruoming Pang, Quoc V.Le [EfficientDet: Scalable and Efficient Object Detection](https://arxiv.org/abs/1911.09070)

-I am aware there are some reasonable PyTorch implementations out there already.
+I am aware there are other PyTorch implementations.
 Their approach didn't fit well with my aim to replicate the Tensorflow models closely enough to allow weight ports while still maintaining a PyTorch feel and a high degree of flexibility for future additions.
-So, this is being done from scratch.
+So, this is built from scratch and leverages my previous EfficientNet work.

-The initial objectives:
+## Updates / Tasks

+### 2020-04-09
+Initial code with working validation posted.
+Yes, it's a little slow, but I think faster than the official impl on a GPU if you leave AMP enabled.
+Post processing needs some love.

+### Core Tasks
 - [x] Feature extraction from my EfficientNet implementations (https://github.com/rwightman/gen-efficientnet-pytorch or https://github.com/rwightman/pytorch-image-models)
 - [x] Low level blocks / helpers (SeparableConv, create_pool2d (same padding), etc)
 - [x] PyTorch implementation of BiFPN, BoxNet, ClassNet modules and related submodules